chrislewisdev/chrislewisdev/_posts/2021-12-23-self-hosting-my-blog.md

 layout: post
 ---

-As of this blog post going up, my website is now being served from my Rasperry Pi at home!
+As of this blog post going up, my website is now being served from my Raspberry Pi at home!
 This is in contrast to my previous static site hosting on [Netlify](https://www.netlify.com/), and before that on a [VentraIP](https://ventraip.com.au/) hosting plan.

 ## Why?